 - stresses on staff – many homes have had several staff members off sick with coronavirus.
 Staff are already busy but absences put extra stress on top on protecting and supporting residents.
 Care homes are familiar with residents dying, but the way in which many residents have died has been particularly difficult for everyone involved in the life of the home (residents, staff and friends/families).

-- lack of support – care homes have reported well-publicised problems getting hold of personal protective equipment (PPE).
-Many homes have had to buy PPE at inflated prices.
-Some have passed these extra costs on to residents.
+- lack of support – care homes reported well-publicised problems early in the pandemic getting hold of personal protective equipment (PPE).
+These problems are now largely sorted.

 What has this meant for people affected by dementia?

 About three-quarters of care home residents have dementia.
 The impact of coronavirus on them has been huge.
 Some people have seen their dementia get worse and faced a decline in both their mental and physical health.

 The ways in which people with dementia have been affected by coronavirus include:

 - deaths from COVID-19 and a higher number from causes not directly related to coronavirus (for example, dementia and diseases of the heart and blood vessels)